-"Turkey presents its compatibility with global business environment, but the country is also receiving more and more greenfield investments in different sectors," Alpaslan Korkmaz, former chairman of the Investment Support and Promotion Agency of Turkey (İSPAT), said in an interview with the magazine Foreign Direct Investment (FDI).
+"Turkey presents its compatibility with global business environment, but the country is also receiving more and more greenfield investments in different sectors," was told in an interview with the magazine Foreign Direct Investment (FDI) by Investment Support and Promotion Agency of Turkey (ISPAT).
 "The expansion of already installed companies (as in the automotive industry, household appliances, etc) presents also an important domain for Turkey's economy.
 We are enjoying seeing that those investors strongly believe in the future of Turkey and its competitive advantages."